Conversion disorder is a neurological/psychiatric disorder. It is one of a group of psychological disorders called somatoform disorders.

 Psychological disorders can carry a feeling of being stigmatized.
 It is important that you do not let this prevent you from seeking treatment.

 In some cases, conversion disorder goes away on its own.
-Treatment consists of counseling and psychotherapy.
+Treatment consists of counseling and psychotherapy (especially cognitive behavioral therapy).
 It may also involve identifying and removing environmental triggers to decrease anything stimulating the conversion disorder.

 If underlying anxiety or depression is also occuring, medications may be used to help treat those conditions.

 It is important to be consistent with treatment to help prevent a recurrence of the disorder.

 Psych.org - American Psychiatric Association

 Canadian Psychiatric Association

 Canadian Psychological Association

 Conversion disorder.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated November 3, 2010.
 Accessed July 22, 2013.

 Conversion disorder.
 The Merck Manual of Diagnosis and Therapy website.
 Available at: .http://www.merckmanuals.com/professional/psychiatric_disorders/somatic_symptom_and_related_disorders/conversion_disorder.html.
 Updated February 2012.
 Accessed July 22, 2013.